 Your best sales script is your worst enemy.
 Not because the words are wrong.
 Because the words only work on one kind of buyer.

 Most scripts get written by one person.
 That person writes the way they think.
-If they're an Orange Sky communicator, the script leads with speed and results.
-If they're a Gold Mine communicator, it leads with evidence and structure.
+If they're a Natural Orange Sky communicator, the script leads with speed and results.
+If they're a Natural Gold Mine communicator, it leads with evidence and structure.
 Either way, it connects with roughly 25% of buyers.
 The other 75% hear the wrong pitch.

 How Scripts Go Wrong